-Cleaning chopping boards is important to prevent food contamination and keep your kitchen hygiene in check.
-Plastic chopping boards can be washed in the dishwasher but how can you sanitise other types of chopping boards?
+Cleaning chopping boards is essential in preventing food contamination and keep your kitchen hygiene in check.
+Plastic chopping boards can be washed in the dishwasher, but how can you sanitise other types of chopping boards?
 Read on, to find out.

-Once a week sanitise your chopping boards, if used heavily sanitise more often.
-One of the most effective way to sanitise your chopping boards is to soak them in a solution of 1tbsp of chlorine based bleach to a gallon of hot water.
+Once a week sanitise your chopping boards if used heavily sanitise more often.
+One of the most effective ways to sanitise your chopping boards is to soak them in a solution of 1tbsp of chlorine-based bleach to a gallon of hot water.
 Leave to soak for half an hour, rinse and then air dry upright on a rack.

 Do you have chopping boards smelling of onions or raw fish?
-All you need is pure lemon juice and paper towel dipped in the juice to wipe clean smelly chopping boards.
+All you need is pure lemon juice, and a paper towel dipped in the juice to wipe clean smelly chopping boards.
 Rubbing half a lemon over the surface will make chopping boards smell citrus fresh.

 Acrylic or rubber cutting boards are the most hygienic choice.
 They are resistant and don’t absorb food odours.
 They are used in restaurant kitchens, and you can buy different colours for cutting various meats.
 They are also dishwasher safe.

 Keep your wooden cutting boards as dry, clean and disinfected as possible.
 Spray them regularly with a liquid sanitiser or soak them in water and chlorine-based sanitising solution.
 To help form a natural seal on your wooden chopping boards and prevent food contamination, you can use beeswax or mineral oil and treat the surface every few months.
 Never place wooden chopping boards in the dishwasher.
 The moisture and heat will only speed up the damage.

 Badly cracked, scratched and visibly stained chopping boards should be disposed of.
 Bacteria grows in cracks and scratches, to maintain a safe and healthy kitchen environment you should get rid of old cutting boards regularly.